meilisearch/specifications/text/0185-configuration-file.md

 ### 3.3.
 Default Configuration File

-A default config file is defined as `config.toml` and is retrieved by Meilisearch by default in its current working directory.
+By default, Meilisearch will try to read the following named configuration file `./config.toml`, so in its current working directory.

 The default configuration file details all configurations keys, some of them are commented.